Techno Trailblazer Avalon Emerson Celebrates the Globalization of Dance Music Culture

 I also think it’s really cool that you’re able to make .001 version of a new song, play it out, and see the reaction in real time.
 You play a show and leave, and there’s two videos of someone recording and uploading this new song because they’ve never heard it before because you just made it in Ableton, and can go further down that route of finishing that track.
 It’s an aspect of DJ culture that I find really interesting and I’m excited to see where it leads.

-WHRB: It democratizes the scene as well, where it makes the DJ less of a Wizard of Oz, and more of a “hey, I am a real person too, with a creative process that doesn’t go 0-100.”
+WHRB: It democratizes the scene as well, where it makes the DJ less of a Wizard of Oz, like “hey, I am a real person too, with a creative process that doesn’t go 0-100.”
 It brings the audience in, as a group of artistically minded people who can provide really helpful feedback.

 AE: It’s more like opening it up to having it being slightly more of a two-way street, where you’re not just there to clap at my DJ set.
 You interact with it in a different way.
 Social media [brings forth] another way that people can interact with your art and your DJ ****.
 I think it’s pretty cool.

-Oodles of thank you’s to Avalon and Rosalie of Tailored Communication for taking the time to arrange and carry out this interview!
+Oodles of thank you’s to Avalon and Rosalie of Tailored Communication for taking the time to carry out this interview!
 Check out Avalon Emerson’s DJ set at some extremely pond-hop-worthy live dates:

 12.22.2017 - TivoliVredenburg, Utrecht